ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

 Quickstart
 """"""""""

-The example from Ansible documentation written with ``ModuleHelper`` is below.
+See the `example from Ansible documentation <https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_general.html#creating-a-module>`_ written with ``ModuleHelper``.
-Bear in mind that it does **not** showcase all of MH's features:
+But bear in mind that it does not showcase all of MH's features:

 .. code-block:: python